MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 The *AirlineDemoSmall.csv* data set is used in this tutorial.
 It's a subset of a data set containing information on flight arrival and departure details for all commercial flights within the USA, from October 1987 to April 2008.
 The file contains three columns of data: *ArrDelay*, *CRSDepTime*, and *DayOfWeek*, with a total of 600,000 rows.

-## Step 1: Load data
+## Load data

 As a first step, perform a preliminary import using the airline data.
-We can then examine metadata that could lead to further transformations on successive imports.
+Initially, the data is loaded as a data frame that exists only in memory.

 ~~~~
 	mysource <- file.path(rxGetOption("sampleDataDir"), "AirlineDemoSmall.csv")